Timber Creek Regional High School: Athletics

 The boys spring track team won the Group III state championship in 2008–2011, 2013 and 2014.
 The team won Olympic Conference, South Jersey Group III championships and New Jersey Group III state championships every year from 2008 to 2011.
 In the 2008-09 winter track season the 4x4 relay team of Derrick Henry, Allen Jackson, Saliym Starkey and Damiere Byrd ran an indoor record with the time of 3:21.
 In the 55, Damiere Byrd was named the fastest in Group III, ran the fastest time in the state, the fastest for a sophomore and a time that ranked eighth nationally, and he won the Group II titles in the 100, 200 and 400 meters in 2010.

 The wrestling team won the South Jersey Group III state sectional championship in 2008, 2010, 2011 and 2012.
 The team won their first sectional title in 2008, defeating second-seeded Hammonton High School in a close battle coming down to the last match, making it 30–29.

 The football team won the South Jersey Group III state sectional title in 2011 and won the South Jersey Group IV title in 2012 and 2016.
 The team finished 12–0 in 2011 after winning the South Jersey Group III championship game at Rowan University with a 33–7 win against Hammonton High School.
 In 2016, the football team finished the season 12–0, winning the South Jersey Group IV state sectional championship by a score of 31–10 against Lenape High School in the tournament final.

-The boys track team won the indoor Group III state title in 2013 and 2014.
+The boys track team won the winter / indoor Group III state title in 2013 and 2014.
 The girls team won in Group III in 2017.

 The boys track team won the Group III indoor relay championship in 2016 and 2018 (as co-champion); the girls team won the 2017 Group III championship.